James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Tip 1: Decide on a Branch of Science

 Each science branch has not only its unique flavor, but unique heroes.
 Once you identify your ideal branch of science, you can begin to narrow it down from there.
-Think carefully on this, as others may quantify your expertise by which branch you choose.
+Think carefully about this, as others may quantify your expertise by which branch you choose.

 Tip 2: Sub-Topic

-After you've found a branch you want to pull a dog name from, you can then narrow your focus with a specific topic.
+After you've found a branch you want to pull a dog name from, you can then narrow your focus to a specific topic.
 For example, if you've picked chemistry, you can narrow it down to famous chemists or even puns.

 Tip 3: Lean Toward Classic vs. Current

 Current science is extremely fast-paced and can become illegitimate quickly.
 If you name your dog something new, a theory can be discredited and leave you frustrated.
 It's best to choose a name that will stand the test of time.